MTS system architecture: Virtual environments

 UMMPS provides facilities that allow the creation of virtual environments, either virtual machines or virtual operating systems.
 Both are implemented as user programs that run under MTS.

 The initial work on the first MTS virtual machine was done at the University of Michigan to simulate the IBM S/360-67 and allow debugging of UMMPS and MTS.
 Later the University of British Columbia did the initial work to create a S/370 MTS virtual machine.
 In theory these virtual machines could be used to run any S/360 or S/370 system, but in practice the virtual machines were only used to debug MTS and so there may be subtle features that are not used by MTS that are not completely or correctly implemented.
 The MTS virtual machine was never updated to support the S/370-XA architecture (instead other tools such as SWAT and PEEK were used to debug MTS and IBM's VM/XA or VM/ESA were used to debug UMMPS).

 In the early 1970s work was done at Wayne State University to run a version of OS/MVT in a modified virtual machine (VOS) under MTS as a production service.

 "Student" virtual machines in MTS have also been created as teaching tools.
 Here the OS running in the virtual machine (written by the student) uses simulated devices and has no connection to the "real" outside world at all (except possibly a console).

-In addition to virtual machines, MTS provides two programs that implement virtual operating system environments. *FAKEOS, developed at the University of Michigan, allows programs from OS/360 to run as user programs in MTS. *VSS, developed at the University of British Columbia, allows programs from OS/VS1 and MVS/370 to run as user programs in MTS.
+In addition to virtual machines, MTS provides two programs that implement virtual operating system environments. *FAKEOS, developed at the University of Alberta, allows programs from OS/360 to run as user programs in MTS. *VSS, developed at the University of British Columbia, allows programs from OS/VS1 and MVS/370 to run as user programs in MTS.
 Neither program actually runs the IBM operating system, instead they simulate enough of the operating environment to allow individual programs developed for those operating systems to run.
 Both programs can be run directly, but often they are run from driver files that give an end user the impression that they are running a regular MTS user program.